In a thousand words (plus footnotes)

 The sanctity of Location and Quality is still valid.
 It is coming back.
 The laws of physics, energy and entropy are on its side.
 Notice how convenient and efficient things are when you know where important items are located and when information and memories can be quickly retrieved.
 That's a happy low entropy condition.
 When a stage is properly set, you are ready to do great things.
 Left to its own, such a state of affairs runs down; it diffuses and is quickly lost in the sands of time.

-A source of low entropy can fuel processes as surely as can a
+A source of low entropy can fuel a process as surely as can a

-resources and talent.
-The low-entropy high-quality product can be
+The low-entropy high-quality product stored in an organism can be its DNA.

-experiences give you the lightness of being and drive to do more.
+experiences give one a lightness of being and drive to do more.

 Quality is the new energy.